-13 Neighbourhood development orders and community right to build orders grant planning permission for specific types of development in a particular area.
-More information available here: https://neighbourhoodplanning.org/toolkits-andguidance/neighbourhood-development-orders-community-right-build-orders/
+Neighbourhood development orders and community right to build orders grant planning permission for specific types of development in a particular area.
+More information available here: https://neighbourhoodplanning.org/toolkits-and-guidance/neighbourhood-development-orders-community-right-build-orders/

 - 5.11 Site 9 (Land east of Summerheath Road) is potentially suitable for community-led affordable housing subject to availability and meeting the criteria set out in Policy 9 'Rural Exceptions Sites' as the site is well related to the physical form of the village and is appropriate in scale.
-The site is also potentially suitable for further community uses, subject to availability. - 5.12 Sites 1 (Land at Tregonning Road), 10 (Land south of Antron Hill at Coronation Cottages) and SHLAA Site S318 are not suitable for community-led residential development, however these sites could potentially be considered for community uses such as renewable energy community garden and public open space (or other appropriate uses) respectively. - 5.13 Three of the fourteen sites considered in this assessment are potentially suitable for allocation for housing or mixed-use development.
-One of these sites has the potential to accommodate 10 or more dwellings and could be required to include a proportion of affordable housing depending on the thresholds for provision of affordable housing in your area 14.
-They are therefore potentially suitable for Discounted Market Housing (e.g. First Homes 15), affordable housing for rent, or other affordable housing types (see NPPF Annex 2).
-The proportion of affordable housing is usually set by the Local Plan but is expected to be above 10%, unless the proposed development meets the exemptions set out in NPPF para 64.
+The site is also potentially suitable for further community uses, subject to availability. - 5.12 Sites 1 (Land at Tregonning Road), 10 (Land south of Antron Hill at Coronation Cottages) and SHLAA Site S318 are not suitable for residential, however these sites could potentially be considered for renewable energy community garden and public open space (or other appropriate uses) respectively.
+Site 3 (Falmouth & Penryn HWRC, Carveth Longdowns, Penryn) is also potentially suitable for community use.